ovace/art/films.md

 As a consequence of the film, real bands and musicians started buying equipment whose knobs went up to 11, or even higher, with Eddie Van Halen reputedly being the first to do so.

-### General Idi Amin Dada 1974

-<http://en.wikipedia.org/wiki/General_Idi_Amin_Dada:_A_Self_Portrait>: because he did not like the editing of the film, he rounded up 200 French citizens in Uganda and threatened to kill them unless the film was edited as he liked it.

-Best moments:

-- a television editor that worked for Dada made a mistake, which was identified by the director of this film.

 ### Hunger games

 Clear influence from 1984, and he 1984 1984 movie.